Sidho Kanho Birsha University: History

 The university was founded on 6 July 2010 by the Sidho Kanho Brisha University Act, 2010, passed by the West Bengal Legislature.Jagannath Kishore College, Purulia donated 13 acres to the university for the establishment.
 The university is named for three rebels who put up resistance against British rule: Sidhu Murmu, Kanhu Murmu, and Birsa Munda.

 Tapati Mukherjee was appointed as the first vice-chancellor of this university.
 One of the important focus of this university is to promote and protect indigenous culture and language — especially the Santali language.
 Its post-graduate departments started functioning from the 2011-12 session with 12 academic departments (Bengali, English, Sanskrit, Santali, History, Political Science, Philosophy, Education, Physics, Chemistry, Mathematics & Commerce).
 Over the years in an expansive and forward-looking drive, they grew to 19 departments with the introduction to Economics, Sociology, Tribal Studies, Geography, Zoology, Botany & Psychology department, many of which are in the frontier areas of Science and Social Sciences.

 Campus and location

 The total area of university campuses in the semi-rural areas is 12.86 acres.
 This land is donated by Jagannath Kishore College, Purulia.

 The campus is located in the Purulia district, beside the Purulia-Ranchi national highway (NH 32).
 It is 7 Km from the Purulia railway station and 3 Km from the Purulia central bus stand.
 Ajodhya Hills is prominently visible from the university campus.

+University expanded its infrastructure through a 53-acre second campus in Chharra, Purulia.
+Allotted by the West Bengal government in 2019, the "green campus" project integrated advanced research facilities, a sports complex, and a biodiversity park to enhance the institution's academic capacity.